akka/akka/akka-docs/src/main/paradox/typed/fsm.md

 # Behaviors as Finite state machines

-With untyped actors there is explicit support for building @ref[Finite State Machines](../fsm.md).
+With classic actors there is explicit support for building @ref[Finite State Machines](../fsm.md).
 No support is needed in Akka Typed as it is straightforward to represent FSMs with behaviors.

-To see how the Akka Typed API can be used to model FSMs here's the Buncher example ported from the @ref[untyped actor FSM docs](../fsm.md).
+To see how the Akka Typed API can be used to model FSMs here's the Buncher example ported from the @ref[classic actor FSM docs](../fsm.md).
 It demonstrates how to:

 * Model states using different behaviors
 * Model storing data at each state by representing the behavior as a method